gochuicod/gochuicod.github.io/my_site/README.md

+#### October 9, 2021
+## DG Patch 2.10
+- Improved searching algorithm
+- Small design iterations to homepage

 #### October 7, 2021
-## DG Patch 2.9.1
-- Fixed music player unpause bug

-#### October 7, 2021
 ## DG Patch 2.9
-- Added total track length and current track length to Music Player!
+- Added track length and current track length to Music Player!
-- Updated Modal Design, Keyboard shortcuts modal for music player in gallery section
+- Updated Keyboard shortcuts modal for music player in gallery section
 - As well as shortcuts for the basic calculator
 - Adjustments to calculator, lacking a zero button and removed power sign but still usable with the shortcut ^
 - Changed rounded edges pixel size from 30px to 20px
 - Optimized Christmas and New Year Countdowns
-- Fixed To Do List Clear List button bug

 #### October 5, 2021
 ## DG Patch 2.8.2